thalium/thalium.github.io/www/content/posts/sstic_infra_windows.md

 "C:\Tools\SSTIC.exe" argument is the binary that will be executed when a player connects to the port where appjaillauncher listen.

 `Foldermazes` parameter is the folder that will contain the private folders.
-It is mandatory that this folder exists before running appjaillauncher.
+This folder needs to exist before running appjaillauncher.

-More parameters can be defined, as the port where the program listens, the job limitations (time, memory, number of processes), etc.
+More parameters can be defined, such as the port where the program listens, the job limitations (time, memory, number of processes), etc.

 During the competition, this command was launched with Powershell.